brimdata/super/book/src/intro.md

 Code: 53.
 DB::Exception: Automatically defined type Int64 for column 'a' in row 1 differs from type defined by previous rows: Array(String).
 You can specify the type for this column using setting schema_inference_hints.
 (TYPE_MISMATCH) (version 26.1.1.912 (official build)).
 ...
 ```
-No doubt, this will be fixed this in the future.
+No doubt, this will be fixed in the future.
 But there's a
 fundamental dissonance here in an
 approach that adapts the statically-typed relational model to a new
 model based on dynamic data without clearly defining what the new